Corporeality in Partner Dance: Rediscovering the Body Through Forró

 Each dance is unique, and each partner brings different elements into the experience.
 Over the years I have heard many different perspectives, sometimes even contradictory ones.

-And honestly, I’m glad it is that way.
+And I’m glad it is that way.
+Let’s continue this exploration of the body.

 If you want to explore more about rhythm, musicality, body awareness, and individual practice inside forró, these articles may also interest you: